MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/data-ingestion/eventhub.md

 <!--| Database | Name of the existing target database.|-->
 <!--| Tags | String representing [tags](https://docs.microsoft.com/azure/kusto/management/extents-overview#extent-tagging) that will be attached to resulting extent. |-->

-**Events Routing**
+## Events routing

-When setting up an Event Hub connection to Kusto cluster, you specify target table properties (table name, data format, compression and mapping).
-This is the default routing for your data, also refered to as `static routig`.
+When setting up an Event Hub connection to Azure Data Explorer cluster, you specify target table properties (table name, data format, compression and mapping).
+This is the default routing for your data, also referred to as `static routing`.
 You can also specify target table properties for each event, using event properties.
 The connection will dynamically route the data as specified in the [EventData.Properties](https://docs.microsoft.com/dotnet/api/microsoft.servicebus.messaging.eventdata.properties?view=azure-dotnet#Microsoft_ServiceBus_Messaging_EventData_Properties), overriding the static properties for this event.

 In the following sample, set event hub details and send weather metric data to table `WeatherMetrics`.